Coding interview (NeetCode)

 def removeDuplicates(self, nums: List[int]) -> int:

-# Initialize two pointers.
+# Initialize two pointers: slow + fast

-ptr1 = 0 # Slow pointer
+ptr1 = 0 # Slow pointer (starts at idx 0)

-for ptr2 in range(1, len(nums)): # Fast pointer
+for ptr2 in range(1, len(nums)): # Fast pointer (starts at idx 1)

-if nums[ptr2-1] != nums[ptr2]: # Increment i only if a new unique element is found.
+if nums[ptr2-1] != nums[ptr2]: # Increment slow pointer only if a NEW UNIQUE ELEMENT is found.
+(Always checks adjacent elements)

-# else keep looping
+# else, do nothing but keep looping

-ptr1 += 1
+ptr1 += 1 # Increment slow pointer

 # Move the unique element next to the last unique element found.

-nums[ptr1] = nums[ptr2]
+nums[ptr1] = nums[ptr2] # replace

 # Return the length of the array consisting of unique elements only.